 Yes, we do.
 This is a service we provide through our sister company Kabbiz Global Nominees Limited.
 As your company secretary we can provide a suite of corporate governance and compliance services/Advisory.

 Yes, we do.
 Sometimes clients wish to maintain confidentiality, or to handle sensitive contracts and so do not wish to have their details available on public records.
 Thus, they require nominee shareholders to hold shares in trust for them as beneficial owners.
+In that instance, we can provide nominee shareholder services for these clients through our sister subsidiary company.

 Yes.
 We can help secure virtual office address, as there are several virtual office address providers that offer convenience and use of their address/facilities.